aws-samples/amazon-chime-sdk-notebooks/SummarizerDemo/README.md

 The Notebook allows users to test access to the LLM and engineer prompts specific to their problem.
 Start a Notebook Instance of size ml.t3.medium, and navigate to Jupyter Lab on your notebook instance once available.
 Clone this repository using the Git dropdown menu in JupyterLab.

+The Notebook has more instructions and explanations to follow.

 ## Security